prologin/sadm/docs/source/overview.rst

 We basically have two local networks:

-- User LAN, containing every user machine (Pasteur + Masters) and all servers.
+- User LAN, containing every user machine (Pasteur + IP12A) and all servers.
 - Matches LAN, containing the cluster master and all the cluster slaves.

 The User LAN uses 192.168.0.0/24, and the gateway (named ``gw``) is